 Sprout is an awesome brand for wooden montessori-inspired furniture and toys.
 They have a super minimalist toddler tower too which features 3 enclosed sides and steps for secure and easy in-out access.

 Minimalist families will appreciate the clean lines and natural finish.
-We love the three adjustable height settings, and is free of VOCs, lead, and other harmful chemicals.
+We love the three adjustable height settings, and that it's free of VOCs, lead, and other harmful chemicals.
 Plus it has little stairs so your baby can get in and out a lot easier/soon.
 This further increases independence and exploration!

 It's actual kitchen footprint is a smidge smaller than the Guidecraft, but you can't fold it up.